 Medical Editor: John P. Cunha, DO, FACOEP

-Antizol (fomepizole) is used to treat poisoning with ethylene glycol (antifreeze) or methanol (contained in solvents, fuels, and other household or automotive chemicals).
-It is sometimes used together with hemodialysis to rid the body of a poison.
-It is an antidote to certain types of poisons.
-This medication is available in generic form.
-Common side effects include mild skin rash, heartburn, nausea, vomiting, diarrhea, loss of appetite, dizziness, drowsiness, anxiety, headache, metallic taste in mouth, hangover feeling, back pain, sore throat, ringing in ears, or changes in vision, changes in smell or taste senses.
+Antizol (fomepizole) is an antidote used to treat poisoning with ethylene glycol (antifreeze) or methanol (contained in solvents, fuels, and other household or automotive chemicals).
+Antizol is sometimes used together with hemodialysis to rid the body of a poison.
+Antizol is available in generic form.
+Common side effects of Antizol include mild skin rash, heartburn, nausea, vomiting, diarrhea, loss of appetite, dizziness, drowsiness, anxiety, headache, metallic taste in mouth, hangover feeling, back pain, sore throat, ringing in ears, or changes in vision, changes in smell or taste senses.

 Antizol is administered in a clinical setting and dose is determined by a physician.
 Antizol may interact with phenytoin, carbamazepine, cimetidine, or ketoconazole.
 Tell your doctor all medications and supplements you use.
 Antizol may be harmful to a fetus and is not recommended in pregnant women unless prescribed.
 It is unknown if this drug passes into breast milk or if it could harm a nursing baby.
 In a poisoning situation, it may not be possible to tell your caregivers that you are pregnant or breastfeeding before you are treated with Antizol.
 Make sure any doctor caring for your pregnancy or your baby knows you have received the medication.